Meeting the needs of our youngest and most vulnerable

 Training included two-day, face-to-face workshops in the fall and spring, as well as coaching sessions via Zoom each month.
 Providers would record home visits with the families, and FSU experts would use those videos to offer providers feedback and coaching to learn FGRBI interventions.

-Gradually, with the introduction of coaches, providers were more likely to be using the FGRBI 12 key indicators which help measure the use of FGRBI, and parent survey scores reflected that families felt increased competence and confidence in supporting their child.
+Gradually, with the introduction of coaches, providers were more likely to be using the FGRBI 12 key indicators (link removed) which help measure the use of FGRBI, and parent survey scores reflected that families felt increased competence and confidence in supporting their child.

 “Parents are feeling more competent and confident to support their child because that is what the focus is now on the home visit,” Schnurr said.
 “It’s not ‘let’s go in and work with the child,’ it’s ‘let’s go in and build the capacity of the families to support their child.’”